 5. Continue around the circle or with your partner, drawing cards, placing them in the middle and making trades to the bank for dimes when you can.
 The game is over when all the cards have been turned up and no more trades can be made.
 There may be a few cards left in the middle-that's O.K.
 The player with the most dimes cards at the end wins.

-- You'll need:

-- 10 dimes
+10 dimes

-- 3 nickels
+3 nickels

-- 66 pennies
+66 pennies

 10 pieces 2 X 2 poster board for dime cards